 You need to review the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Hunstanton and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with buyers.
 You can also question the position with the conveyancing solicitor who conducted the purchase.

-I'm purchasing a new build house in Hunstanton with a loan from The Mortgage Works.
-The builders refused to move on the price so I negotiated 6k of extras instead.
-The house builders rep advised me not reveal to my solicitor about this side-deal as it may affect my mortgage with the bank.
-Do I keep my lawyer in the dark?.
+I am purchasing my first flat in Hunstanton with a mortgage from Barclays Direct.
+The developers would not budge the price so I negotiated 6k of extras instead.
+The estate agent advised me not disclose to my lawyer about this deal as it may impact my loan with Barclays Direct.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a simple, no chain conveyancing.
 Hunstanton is where the house is located.
 Can you shed any light on this issue?